eigengo/opensourcejournal/reactivemanifesto/article.md

 ### Key Building Blocks

 In order to *manage failure* we need a way to *isolate* it so it doesn’t spread to other healthy components, and to *observe* it so it can be managed from a safe point outside of the failed context.
 One pattern that comes to mind is the bulkhead pattern [McCallister:2009], illustrated by the picture, in which a system is built up from safe compartments so that if one of them fails the other ones are not affected.
-This prevents the classic problem of cascading failures [Wikipedia:CF] and allows the management of problems in isolation.
+This prevents the classic problem of cascading failures [Wikipedia:CF] and allows for the management of problems in isolation.

 ![fig 3 Bulkheads](images/tank.png)